OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 FILE FORMAT
 ===========
-The file format is based on JSON formatting and will carry the *.autoload* extension instead of *.ovpn* or *.conf*.
-The *.autoload* file is to be located in the same directory as the main configuration file.
-The base part of filename must be identical with the *.ovpn*/*.conf* file.
-Example: If the configuration profile is named *vpn-client.conf*, the *.autoload* file must be named *vpn-client.autoload*.
+The file format is based on JSON formatting and will carry the :code:`.autoload` extension instead of :code:`.ovpn` or :code:`.conf`.
+The :code:`.autoload` file must be located in the same directory as the main configuration file.
+The base part of filename must be identical with the :code:`.ovpn`/:code:`.conf` file.
+Example: If the configuration profile is named :code:`vpn-client.conf`, the :code:`.autoload` file must be named :code:`vpn-client.autoload`.

 Main section
 ~~~~~~~~~~~~~

-The basic layout of an *.autoload* file is like this:
+The basic layout of an :code:`.autoload` file is like this:

 ::